Aranda-Cyber-Solutions-LLC/redux-persist/docs/api.md

-  debug?: boolean, // true -> verbose logs stateReconciler?: false | StateReconciler, // false -> do not automatically reconcile state serialize?: boolean, // false -> do not call JSON.parse & stringify when setting & getting from storage }
+  debug?: boolean, // true -> verbose logs stateReconciler?: false | StateReconciler, // false -> do not automatically reconcile state serialize?: boolean, // false -> do not call JSON.parse & stringify when setting & getting from storage combineReducers?: Function, // the function to be used to combineReducers (defaults to combineReducers from redux) }
 ```